eyob721/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 -   1-swap.c
     -   a function that swaps the values of two integers.
 -   2-strlen.c
-    -   a function that return the length of a string, similar to the string function strlen().
+    -   a function that return the length of a string.
+Similar to the string function strlen().
+-   3-puts.c
+    -   a function that prints a string, followed by a new line.
+Similar to the puts() function.

 ## Advanced